Contact details (03) 9768 2100 email@example.com

-Some surface checking may occur during seasoning but these non structural cracks will close again as moisture content in the boards equalise (NOTE: Unprotected north or west facing walls may be subject to extreme temperature changes and therefore, timber is more likely to check or move).
+Some surface checking may occur during seasoning but these non-structural cracks will close again as the moisture content in the boards equalise (NOTE: Unprotected north or west-facing walls may be subject to extreme temperature changes and therefore, timber is more likely to check or move).

 Once the timber has arrived on site packs should be kept fully wrapped in the shade, weighted and off the ground on bearers in a level position before fixing to prevent uneven drying or distortion.
 It is not recommended that the timber be stored on site for a prolonged period of time especially over the drier summer months.

-When a weathered/naturally greyed off appearance is required Radial Timber recommends the application of an oil based sealer or quality penetrating timber finish (Radial Timber Sealer) which will assist greatly in enriching the timber and allowing it too dry and weather slowly and uniformly.
+When a weathered/naturally greyed off appearance is required Radial Timber recommends the application of an oil-based sealer or quality penetrating timber finish (Radial Timber Sealer) which will assist greatly in enriching the timber and allowing it too dry and the weather slowly and uniformly.

-Being an unseasoned and undressed product boards can mark during the machining process.
+Being an unseasoned and undressed product board can mark during the machining process.
 They can also stain easily especially when they come into contact with rain or metal.
-Iron stain, is an unsightly blue–black or grey discoloration and can occur on almost all green timber.
-The discoloration is caused by a chemical reaction between extractives in the timber and iron in steel products, such as nails, screws, and other fasteners and appendages.
+Iron stain is an unsightly blue-black or grey discolouration and can occur on almost all green timber.
+The discolouration is caused by a chemical reaction between extractives in the timber and iron in steel products, such as nails, screws, and other fasteners and appendages.
 This often occurs the first morning after rain or dew, when water enables the extractives and iron to meet and react.

 Problems have been associated with traces of iron left on timber from cutting or slicing; cleaning the surface with steel wool, wire brushes.
 Iron dust from metalworking and even plant fertilizers can be sources of iron.
 To clean off the majority of all staining it’s best to clean all boards down with a 5% solution of oxalic acid after installation to obtain a clear timber surface (Radial Timber can supply oxalic acid).